-(iii) Comprehensive coverage of the corporate sector both in manufacturing and services by incorporation of annual accounts of companies as filed with the Ministry of Corporate Affairs (MCA) under their e-governance initiative, MCA21.
-Use of MCA21 database for manufacturing companies has helped account for
+- banks, and subsidies for providing insurance to households at lower rates]. - (iii) Comprehensive coverage of the corporate sector both in manufacturing and services by incorporation of annual accounts of companies as filed with the Ministry of Corporate Affairs (MCA) under their e-governance initiative, MCA21.
+Use of MCA21 database for manufacturing companies has helped in accounting for activities other than manufacturing undertaken by these companies. - (iv) Comprehensive coverage of the financial sector by inclusion of information from the accounts of stock brokers, stock exchanges, asset management companies, mutual funds and pension funds, and the regulatory bodies including the Securities and Exchange Board of India (SEBI), Pension Fund Regulatory and Development Authority (PFRDA) and Insurance Regulatory and Development Authority (IRDA).

-- activities other than manufacturing undertaken by these companies. - (iv) Comprehensive coverage of the financial sector by inclusion of information from the accounts of stock brokers, stock exchanges, asset management companies, mutual funds and pension funds, and the regulatory bodies including the Securities and Exchange Board of India (SEBI), Pension Fund Regulatory and Development Authority (PFRDA) and Insurance Regulatory and Development Authority (IRDA). - (v) Improved coverage of activities of local bodies and autonomous institutions, covering around 60 per cent of the grants/ transfers provided to these institutions.
+(v) Improved coverage of activities of local bodies and autonomous institutions, covering around 60 per cent of the grants/ transfers provided to these institutions.